-M. Board of Studies in Education
+M. Faculty of Education

-22. (1) The Senate authorises the Board of Studies in Education to require a student to show good cause why he should be allowed to re-enrol in the Bachelor of Education degree course, if, in the opinion of the Board of Studies, he has not made satisfactory progress towards fulfilling the requirements for the degree.
+22. (1) The Senate authorises the Faculty of Education to require a student to show good cause why he should be allowed to re-enrol in the Bachelor of Education degree course, if, in the opinion of the Faculty, he has not made satisfactory progress towards fulfilling the requirements for the degree.

-(2) Satisfactory progress cannot be defined in all cases in advance, but a student who (i) has not passed at least three courses during the first two years of enrolment (not necessarily consecutive calendar years) or (ii) has failed or discontinued enrolment in more than one course twice, shall be deemed not to have made satisfactory progress.
+Satisfactory progress cannot be defined in all cases in advance, but a student who:

-(3) In cases where the Board of Studies permits a student whose progress has been deemed unsatisfactory to re-enrol, the Board of Studies may require the completion of specified courses in a specified time and if the student does not comply with these conditions the student may again be called upon to show good cause why he should be allowed to re-enrol in the Bachelor of Education degree course.
+- (a) has not passed at least three courses during the first two years of enrolment (not necessarily consecutive calendar years); - (b) has failed or discontinued enrolment in more than one course twice; or - (c) has failed to pass any courses in any two consecutive years of enrolment in the Faculty; shall be deemed not to have made satisfactory - (3) In cases where the Faculty permits a student whose progress has been deemed unsatisfactory to re-enrol, the Faculty may require the completion of specified courses in a specified time and if the student does not comply with these conditions the student may again be called upon to show good cause why he should be allowed to re-enrol in the Bachelor of Education degree course.